zpchavez/towerfall-slack/README.md

 Not tested on Windows or Linux, but might work.

 ### Installation
-1. npm install -g git+https://git@github.com/zpchavez/towerfall-slack.git
+1. npm install -g towerfall-slack
 1. run `tf-configure` and follow the prompts.
 Press enter to keep the default or existing value shown in parentheses.